How to change a pre-propose module

 Here is the configuration we will use:

-- submission policy: DAO members only
+submission policy: DAO members only

-- no proposal deposit
+no proposal deposit

 You can look at the JSON schemas' instantiate

-module to see the configuration fields you need to set, as well as the
+definitions for the pre-propose module to see the configuration fields you need to set, as well as the dao-proposal-single

-contract's JSON schema to see the
+contract's JSON schema to see the update_pre_propose_info

 execution message that performs the actual update:

-You can also look at the Rust source code, which contains the corresponding
+You can also look at the Rust source code, which contains the corresponding InstantiateMsg

 and ExecuteMsg

-above contain all the information you need, but here is the source code for
+structs, though you will need to know how serde serializes various types and enums which can be tricky.
+The JSON schemas above contain all the information you need, but here is the source code for reference:

-struct - dao-pre-propose-single
+dao-pre-propose-single

 InstantiateMsg